 We need progressive tax reform to ensure that the burden of the pandemic is fairly shared.
 A recent Abacus Data poll found that most Canadians agree that the fiscal burden of the crisis should be fairly shared, and that those with the most should pay the most.
 Indeed, 75% of respondents favoured a tax of 1-2% on large fortunes, (44% strongly support and 31% support) including 69% of even Conservative voters.

 Today, only a handful of advanced economies levy an annual tax on wealth.
 Though inheritance taxes are still quite commonly levied on large fortunes being passed from one generation to another, the tax “burden” in most advanced economies has shifted from taxation of capital and the affluent to taxes on labour and ordinary working families over the past three decades or so.

 This paper makes the case for an annual wealth tax to add to our fiscal arsenal and to achieve greater equality.

-Our latest survey shows that the majority of Canadians are looking for a COVID-19 recovery plan that is fair, inclusive and compassionate, leaving no one behind, and 3 in 4 of them support a wealth tax to do so.
-Share these results with your representatives by sending a letter now.Download The Case for a Wealth Tax in Canada - Report
+Our latest survey shows that the majority of Canadians are looking for a COVID-19 recovery plan that is fair, inclusive and compassionate, leaving no one behind, and 8 out 10 support a wealth tax to do so.
+Find out more about our campaign for a wealth tax and other measures to fairly tax the rich.Download The Case for a Wealth Tax in Canada - Report